lakal3/dllcall/readme.md

 ## Safe method (experimental)

 *In go 1.21.1 safemethod calls will fail because they set new value to SP (Stack pointer).
-This is due to change in go1.21 witch will hopefully be fixed in go 1.21.2*
+This is due to change in go1.21.
+It has been fixed in go1.22 for Windows but Linux still*

 Added new experimental \#csafe_method that mostly allows bypassing Go call overhead to native libraries.
 This method has several limitations and is experimental.
 See [Generator](generator.md) and new sample fibon for more details.

+You should only use fast call when absolutely necessary like accessing high resolution timer in Windows.

 # Status
-This project is still in early stages, but has been successfully used to embed some notable C/C++ libraries including sqlite3, SDL2 and several Windows only COM+ programs.

 Currently only 64 bit (amd64) Windows and 64 bit Linux (amd64) are supported.

-Breaking changes are still possible but not very likely.

 **Version 0.8.2 breaking changes**
 - Renamed generated Go interface.
 Generated files have now _amd64 extension to prevent build on other architectures.